 As the war rages on, Send Relief is working with local Baptist partners and churches in Ukraine, Poland and seventeen other nations to respond to the emergency.
-Over one million survivors have been served by Send Relief projects in Eastern Europe, and we can connect your church with even more opportunities to pray and support relief efforts!
+Nearly 1.9 million survivors have been served by Send Relief projects in Eastern Europe, and we can connect your church with even more opportunities to pray and support relief efforts!

 Your gifts provide for the greatest needs of families fleeing the country: emergency food supplies, shelter, transportation, medical care, hygiene kits and, most importantly, gospel hope!

 Ways Your Church Can Serve

 While America will be receiving over 100,000 Ukrainian refugees, the relocation process to the United States can be complicated and not everyone is able to sponsor.
 However, if you or your church are currently serving Ukrainians in your community, here are a few ways Send Relief can help:

 From resettlement team training to one-on-one coaching, Send Relief can help churches and ministry teams that are welcoming our new Ukrainian neighbors.
 The training will cover how to serve and meet practical needs while being sensitive to other cultures and contexts, as well as what discipleship and evangelism strategies are most appropriate for the situation.

 Grants & Resources

 Based on circumstance and need, grants and resources are available to sponsors and ministries serving Ukrainians who are relocated to the United States.

 Using local and national partnerships, Send Relief can help Ukrainians who have been authorized to work find employment while they are in the United States.

 - Your Gifts at Work in Ukraine: Warm Winter Clothes